melinalondon/melinalondon.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently an economist at the [Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) of the European Commission in Ispra (Italy).
+I am currently Senior Economist at the [Finance for Development Lab - CEPREMAP](https://findevlab.org).
+Prior to this, I was economist at the [Joint Research Centre](https://joint-research-centre.ec.europa.eu/index_en) of the European Commission in Ispra (Italy).

 My areas of research include international macroeconomics, trade, sustainable finance and corporate finance.